How I ended up in Japan...

 And thru the past decade or so, I've done a little part-time acting and

-modeling, which resulted in my appearing a few times on Japanese
+modeling, which resulted in my appearing several times on Japanese

 My TV role as